vatpac-technology/pilot-procedures/docs/local-procedures/Class C/sydney.md

 Therefore, if it important to report 'runway in sight' or 'visual' as soon as possible during IVAs.

 !!! tip
     If Director is not online, Approach will carry out the functions of the position.
+Report your assigned runway in sight as soon as possible.

 Director will generally issue pilots with an estimate of their track miles remaining to aid in descent planning.
 This distance is from the current aircraft position to the assigned runway threshold.